bisdn/bisdn.github.io/network_configuration/rip.md

 ## FRR configuration

-Configuring EIGRP in FRR starts by activating the daemon in `/etc/frr/zebra.conf`.
+Configuring EIGRP in FRR starts by activating the daemon in `/etc/frr/daemons`.

 ```
-zebra=yes
 ripd=yes
 ...
-vtysh_enable=yes
-zebra_options="  -A 127.0.0.1 -s 90000000"
 ripd_options="   --daemon -A 127.0.0.1"
 ...
 ```